nccgroup/phantap/README.md

 ![PhanTap Logo](/img/phantap.png)

-PhanTap is an OpenWrt package used as a silent network tap and it does not affect the victim’s traffic, even in networks having NAC (Network Access Control 802.1X - 2004).
+PhanTap is an ‘invisible’ network tap aimed at red teams.
+With limited physical access to a target building, this tap can be installed inline between a network device and the corporate network.
+PhanTap is silent in the network and does not affect the victim’s traffic, even in networks having NAC (Network Access Control 802.1X - 2004).
 PhanTap will analyze traffic on the network and mask its traffic as the victim device.
 It can mount a tunnel back to a remote server, giving the user a foothold in the network for further analysis and pivoting.
-The physical device used for our testing is currently a small, inexpensive router, the GL.iNet GL-AR150.
+PhanTap is an OpenWrt package and should be compatible with any device.
+The physical device used for our testing is currently a small, inexpensive router, the [GL.iNet GL-AR150](https://www.gl-inet.com/products/gl-ar150/).

 ## Features: